davatorium/rofi/doc/rofi.1.markdown

 Override the default DPI setting.

+On X11:

 - If set to `0`, it tries to auto-detect based on X11 screen size (similar to i3 and GTK).

 - If set to `1`, it tries to auto-detect based on the size of the monitor that **rofi** is displayed on (similar to latest Qt 5).

+On Wayland:

+- If set to `0` or `1`, it tries to auto-detect if there is one monitor, or if there is a `-monitor` name specified.

 `-selected-row` *selected row*